DinooSaaw/League-Elo-System/README.md

 - **`/fetch puuid <puuid>`** - Fetch by Player UUID
 - **`/fetch gameid <gameid>`** - Fetch specific game by ID (670885753 or OC1_670885753)
 - Smart game ID handling with automatic region detection

-### Professional Presentation

-- **Custom Branding**: "Powered By The Brightest Candle" footer on all embeds
-- **Color Coding**: Green for success, purple for comparisons, orange for warnings
-- **Rich Information**: Detailed stats, timestamps, and organized layouts

 ### Discord Bot Management